timfayz/elementcss/README.md

 #CSS-ELEMENT - brand new way of creating CSS GUI

 CSS-ELEMENT is free and open-source CSS framework written in SASS that promotes clean, object-oriented design and encourages rapid prototyping.
 It helps you to create complex, scalable and elaborate GUI for the contemporary web applications as well as integrate to existing project.
-It provides thought-out structure and many other features, like theming.
-CSS-ELEMENT is not just framework, but tool and suit of best practices and the most advanced methods from many professionals to make web more robust and easy.
+The way of working, thought-out structure and features make it possible even recreate other popular frameworks or just create your favorite theme, use it and share.
+CSS-ELEMENT is not just framework, but tool and suit of best practices and methods from many professionals around the world to make GUI building more maintainable, easier and faster.

 *We are sorry for the language mistakes we have made - we are from Russia.*